 The crown is steeped in tradition.
 While other parts of a Yurt would be replaced over time, the crown would be passed down from father to son as an inheritance when a father died.
 Indeed it is said that a family’s pedigree could be measured by the amount of smoke marks on the crown from the families central fire.

-A yurt is traditionally heated using a fire or small wood stove; whilst we supply a fire pit or chimenea for you to burn wood and maybe toast marshmallows on; you will be pleased to know that here at Dorset Country Holidays Glamping our yurts are supplied with electric, so it's much easier just to turn on the heater!
+A Yurt is traditionally heated using a fire or small wood stove; whilst we supply a fire pit or chiminea outside for you to burn wood and maybe toast marshmallows on; you will be pleased to know that here at Dorset Country Holidays Glamping our yurts are supplied with electric, so it's much easier just to turn on the heater!

 Click here to visit our yurt glamping page for glamping prices and facilities.